Safeguarding confidence and trust

 Reducing the risk of an incident

 Organizations need to show they are in control of the data they hold.
 This includes quickly identifying and reporting any high risk personal data breach.
 They should take into account the state of the art, the costs of implementation, as well as the likelihood and severity of an incident involving personal data.

 A personal data breach of any size is a crisis management situation which, if mishandled, could put an entire organization at risk.
 Time is of the essence when a privacy incident has been identified.
 Personal data protection is not only an IT issue, it is a business risk, and any breach response should involve people from a number of different areas.
 Dealing with a data breach may be a first for many employees, it is therefore essential to have an incident response plan in place.
 Failure to do so increases the regulatory, litigation and reputation risk to the entire organization.

-The biggest mistake organizations of all sizes make is waiting until after a disaster or cyberattack to figure out what to do next.
-It is unfortunate since, generally, an organization will not fail simply because of a data breach.
-It will collapse due to the failure to properly respond to the breach, the result of not having a crisis plan in place.
+The biggest mistake organizations of all sizes make is waiting until after an incident to figure out what to do next.
+It is unfortunate since, generally, an organization will not suffer simply because of a data breach.
+It will however expose itself to greater risk by improperly responding to a breach, the result of not having a crisis plan in place.
 It’s important to not only build better defenses, but also better responses.

-To hear how we can help you increase resilience and minimize the impact of a business disruption, get in touch.
+To hear how we can help you increase resilience and mitigate the impact of a privacy incident, get in touch.
 Contact us